Every website has its own unique challenges and pitfalls, and that’s okay. The trick is identifying what you can do to keep it up and running.

 There are four parts to the credentials:

 You will need an SFTP program to access the file system.
 I personally use Transmit, but there are others like FileZilla and CyberDuck.
 Using the credentials, you can log into the account and access any of the files that make up your website.

 You can also set up an account to give to your WordPress person, plugin developer, or anyone else helping you solve a problem.
 By creating a second credential account, you can disable or remove it when the work is complete.

 Having a regular full site backup is number one, and most hosts take a copy of your website nightly or daily.
 The problem is that they often house the backup on their server – and this is a big problem if your web issues stem from a server problem.

 Backing up your files and leaving them on the server is like not backing up at all.

-Let’s say your server goes down and you need to move your site to another server or; the backup you are relying on is sitting in the area that is having issues, so it’s most likely corrupt if even existent.
+Let’s say your server goes down, and you need to move your site to another server; the backup you are relying on is sitting in the area with issues, so it’s most likely corrupt, if even existent.